North of England Institute of Mining and Mechanical Engineers: Origins and formation

-20th Century
+Twentieth century

-Historically the Institute was concerned not just with measures to reduce accidents, but with the theory, art and practice of mining in general.
+Historically the institute was concerned not just with measures to reduce accidents, but with the theory, art and practice of mining in general.
 So through meetings, presentation, discussion and publication of research papers, investigations, experimental work, and so on, the Institute tried to fulfil these aims.
 Working groups were set up, for example on tail ropes; flameless explosives; mechanical ventilators and mechanical coal cutting.
 There were research committees on such as strata control, set up in 1924 and safety in mines reporting, for example on horse haulage.
 In the 1900s there was also collaboration with Armstrong/Kings College in areas such as ventilation and mine lighting.
-The Institute also worked with National Coal Board committees such as the Divisional Strata Control Research Committee.
+The institute also worked with National Coal Board committees such as the Divisional Strata Control Research Committee.

 The Common Room of the Great North

 During the later 20th Century NEIMME's role and importance declined as the coal industry changed and shrank in size.
 Its finances became precarious and by the beginning of the 21st Century its continued existence was in doubt.
-A working group of the Institute concluded that a widening of its role was needed and suggested it used its heritage and collections as a basis for a programme of training, conference, debates, etc about the future engineering, cultural, infrastructure and so on of the North East.
+A working group of the Institute concluded that a widening of its role was needed and suggested it used its heritage and collections as a basis for a programme of training, conference, debates, etc. about the future engineering, cultural, infrastructure and so on of the North East.
 A working title for the new body was the Great North Institute.
-Heritage Lottery grants enabled the development of the ideas and the creation of a new charity and limited company now named The Common Room of the Great North.
-Neville Hall and the NEIMME Library collections - books, journals, reports, maps, photographs, archives, etc - all legally transferred to The Common Room on 1 March 2019.
-Most of the material is in store until Neville Hall reopens in Autumn 2020 after refurbishment.
+Heritage Lottery grants enabled the development of the ideas and the creation of a new charity and limited company now named The Common Room of the Great North. and then funded extensive refurbishment of the building.
+The building now has various spaces for events, family activities, lectures, meetings, weddings and other celebrations.
+Neville Hall and the NEIMME Library collections - books, journals, reports, maps, photographs, archives, etc. - all legally transferred to The Common Room on 1 March 2019.
 There is a continuing digitisation programme of archives and other resources in the collection and a process to provide online access to digitised material is being developed.

-Currently The Common Room has an exhibition, Graft and Glory, that explores the North East’s industrial heritage and is touring various venues in the region from the Tweed to the Tees.
-It is associated with a public programme of family activities, public lectures, oral history workshops and community engagement.